Theory-of-Everything/nii-nvim/doc/helpdoc.md

 ### Understanding the init.lua

-The init.lua file in the root directory of nii-nvim is going to be the basic entry-point for basic modifications of the default configuration.
+The init.lua file in the root directory of nii-nvim is going to be the entry-point for basic modifications of the default configuration.
 Most of the core modules are loaded in the init.lua file, along with setting initialization and theme setting.

-In general, the init will usually have all of the relivant `require()`s and reference the `scheme` library for theme setting.
+In general, the init will contain all of the relevant `require()` commands, and reference the `scheme` library for theme setting.
 Generally, you probably won't want to be adding code in the init file, as its main purpose is to require any needed modules for startup.
-However, quick code testing here might prove useful, as you don't need to keep track of a extra file and require.
+However, quick code testing here might prove useful, as you don't need to keep track of a extra files and requirements.

 ### Adding New Plugins
-Adding in plugins is a trivial task, however, this base configuration has some basic organization rules that (I would hope) that you would replicate
+Adding in plugins is a trivial task, however, this base configuration has some basic organization rules that you would replicate.
+(I would hope)
 If you want to add a plugin, these are the basic steps that nii-nvim takes.

-Plugins to install with packer are defined in the `lua/plug.lua` file so add your plug to the file.
+Plugins to install with Packer are defined in the `lua/plug.lua` file so add your plug to the file.
 (In this case we will be installing [presence.nvim](https://github.com/andweeb/presence.nvim))
 ```lua
 return require('packer').startup(function(use)
 ...